TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/Glossary.rst

 string assignments as in the yaml example, which may result in assigning the value 'bar' to a variable `foo`.

-The assignment in TypoScript syntax would look like this:
+The assignment in `TypoScript`:pn: syntax would look like this:

 .. code-block:: typoscript